scottbedard/hexchess.ts/README.md

 ## CLI

-The following command line interface is available with `node index.js`
+The following command line interface is available via `node index.mjs`

 ```
-Usage: Hexchess [options] [command]

-A TypeScript library for Gliński's hexagonal chess

-Options:
-  -h, --help          display help for command
+@bedard/hexchess

 Commands:
-  apply <fen> <san>   Apply legal moves to a position
+  apply <fen> <moves>   Apply legal moves to a position
   is-checkmate <fen>    Test if the board is in checkmate
   is-stalemate <fen>    Test if the board is in stalemate
   parse <fen>           Parse FEN string to JSON
   stringify <json>      Stringify JSON to FEN string
-  help [command]      display help for command
 ```

 ## Basic usage